altocodenl/tagaway/qascript.md

 					- Geo CITY tags icons have a filled black icon.
 					- Geo CITY tags icons are columned in alphabetical order from top to bottom.
 					- Regular tags are below the column of geo CITY tags.
-			- On sidebar left, click on 'unatagged'.
+			- On sidebar left, click on 'untagged'.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ untagged).
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, and the 'untagged' with a white icon tag and with 'x' to its right.
 				- On sidebar left, the COUNTRY geo tag must be in #5b6eff.